JuliaML/MLDataUtils.jl/docs/index.rst

 interface for handling Machine Learning data sets in Julia.
 This includes widely used access pattern for shuffling, partitioning, and resampling data sets.
-More importantly, the package was designed around the core requirement of allowing any user-defined type to serve as custom data sources and/or access pattern in a first class manner.
+More importantly, the package was designed around the core premise of allowing any user-defined type to serve as custom data sources and/or access pattern in a first class manner.